MicrosoftDocs/microsoft-salescopilot-docs/articles/buy-license.md

 You can purchase Copilot for Sales using the following methods:

-- Directly from the website
+- From the website
 - Through the Microsoft 365 admin center
 - Volume licensing
 - Certified cloud partners (CSP)

-For more information on our pricing [view our pricing page](https://www.microsoft.com/ai/microsoft-sales-copilot#featuresandpricing) or contact your Microsoft representative.
+For more information on our pricing, [view our pricing page](https://www.microsoft.com/ai/microsoft-sales-copilot#featuresandpricing) or contact your Microsoft representative.

 ## Buy Copilot for Sales directly